 Mark Liberman at Language Log investigated recent claims that Barack Obama and Sarah Palin overuse first-person pronouns.
 Using a counting script he developed, Liberman found that Obama used the word 'I' far less than George W. Bush did in a comparison of first inaugural addresses and first press conferences.
 Comparing Sarah Palin's resignation speech with other major resignation and concession speeches, Liberman found only "equivocal" evidence for the claim of excessive first-person pronoun usage.

 These erroneous claims about first-person pronoun usage were intended to support arguments that both politicians are unusually narcissistic, egocentric or excessively self-involved, but I'm extremely skeptical of the notion that frequency of first-person pronoun use is anything more than a very weak indicator of egocentricity, if even that.
 A far more interesting claim about the narcissist's use of language comes from Mardi Horowitz (1).

 Horowitz says that narcissists rely on a defense he has termed "sliding of meanings."
 Within the context of narcissism, sliding of meaning refers to defensive manipulation of language to preserve the narcissist's primitive sense of perfection.
-In layman's terms, the narcissist can never admit to being wrong or deficient in any significant way, so he or she plays weaselly word games that destroy logical coherence.
+In layman's terms, the narcissist can never admit to being wrong or deficient in any significant way.
+Instead, he weasels his way out of being wrong by reinventing or reinterpreting his past words and actions in ways that were never originally intended.

 This defensive maneuver can be maddening for anyone dealing with a narcissist, but the narcissist doesn't slide meanings merely as a device to deceive others.
 For the narcissist, sliding of meanings is an emotionally necessary and habitual form of self-deception.